NATO-Russia relations: the facts

 Russian officials have confirmed that the planned NATO shield will not, in fact, undermine Russia's deterrent.
 Deputy Prime Minister Dmitry Rogozin, Russia's missile defence envoy, said on January 26, 2015, that "neither the current, nor even the projected" missile defence system "could stop or cast doubt on Russia's strategic missile potential."

 Finally, the Russian claim that the framework agreement on Iran's nuclear programme obviates the need for NATO missile defence is wrong on two counts.

 The Iranian agreement does not cover the proliferation of ballistic-missile technology which is an issue completely different from nuclear questions.

 Furthermore, NATO has repeatedly made clear that missile defence is not about any one country, but about the threat posed by proliferation more generally.
 In fact, over 30 countries have obtained, or are trying to obtain, ballistic missile technology.
 The Iran framework agreement does not change those facts.

 Fact: Every country which joins NATO undertakes to uphold the principles and policies of the Alliance, and the commitments which NATO has already made.

-This includes the commitment that NATO poses no threat to Russia, as most recently stated at the Wales Summit.
+This includes the commitment that NATO poses no threat to Russia, as most recently stated at the Warsaw Summit.